Ayubmussa/LEAVE_RMS/BACKEND_DOCUMENTATION.md

 ## 🎯 Overview

-The **LEAVE RMS** (Resource Management System) backend is a PHP-based API system that serves as a central hub for integrating multiple  platforms.
-It provides authentication proxying, notification aggregation, session management, and administrative features across multiple platforms.
+The **Final Global System** backend is a PHP-based API system that serves as a central hub for integrating multiple  platforms.
+It provides authentication proxying, notification aggregation, session management, and administrative features.

 ### Core Components